sherrylitest/Grant-program/applications/research-template.md

 # VeChain grant research proposal template

 ## Title

-* **Research Name:** Name of your research proposal
-* **Team Name:** Legal name of your team (e.g. Duo)
+## Applicants

+Please include here information about all (co-)applicants, with names, affiliations, scientific background, and any information related to the merits of the applicants for the research.

+CVs of the applicants should also be included, either in the end of this proposal or in a separate file.

+## Payment Address
-* **Payment Address:** USDT (ERC 20) payment address.
+A USDT (ERC 20) payment address should be provided.
 We don't accept payments for the program in other currencies at this stage.

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

-## Applicants

-Please include here information about all (co-)applicants, with names, affiliations, scientific background, and any information related to the merits of the applicants for the research.

-CVs of the applicants should also be included, either in the end of this proposal or in a separate file.

 ## Summary